johnmiller/learn-kafka/README.md

 - Brokers form the actual Kafka cluster and are responsible for receiving, storing, and making messages available for retrieval.
 - Clients are responsible for producing or consuming messages, and they connect to brokers.
 - There are various frameworks and tools to easily integrate Kafka into an existing corporate infrastructure.

+Chapter 5
+- ACKs are pillars of Kafka’s reliability.
+- ACKs are optional and configurable for each producer.
+- Producers can opt for no ACK (acks=0) for speed, but this sacrifices resilience.
+- Producers can choose to receive ACKs after the leader receives the message (acks=1) or after replication to all ISR (acks=all), with the latter now the default and most reliable choice.
+- Kafka offers three message delivery guarantees: at most once, at least once, and exactly once.
+At most once is achieved with acks=0; at least once is achieved with acks=all and sufficient minimum ISRs; and exactly once requires enabling idempotence and setting acks=all.
+- Transactions in Kafka enable atomic writes across multiple partitions, ensuring all messages in a transaction are written together or not at all, maintaining data consistency.
+- Kafka uses idempotent producers for reliable message production and a variation of the Two-Phase-Commit protocol to manage transaction commit markers, ensuring messages are processed exactly once.
+- Consumers must set the isolation.level to read_committed to avoid reading uncommitted messages, ensuring only fully completed transactions are processed to maintain data integrity.
+- Kafka’s transaction coordinator ensures reliability, even in the event of broker or producer crashes, although it introduces some performance overhead.
+- For each partition, there’s a broker acting as the leader, handling all requests, while followers replicate data by fetching from the leader.
+- If a partition leader becomes unavailable, an in-sync replica (ISR) takes over the leader role.
+- When the previous leader is back in sync, it can become the leader again, as Kafka aims to reinstate the original leader, known as the preferred leader.
+- In critical failures, Kafka can perform an unclean leader election by allowing non-ISRs to become leaders, which can lead to data loss.
+- Kafka’s leader-follower principle ensures high availability and fault tolerance in the event of broker failures.

+Chapter 6
+- High throughput doesn’t imply low latency, but both can be equally important.
+- Partitioning allows distributing the load and thus increasing performance.
+- Partitioning strategy involves identifying performance bottlenecks in consumers or Kafka and adjusting partitions accordingly.
+- Consider balancing partition counts to manage client RAM usage and operational complexity.
+- Start with a default of 12 partitions, scaling up as needed for high throughput, while considering operational and cost implications.
+- The number of partitions can never be decreased.
+- Increasing the number of partitions can lead to consuming messages in the wrong order.
+- A consumer group distributes load across its members.
+- Batching can increase the bandwidth but also the latency.
+- Batching can be configured with batch.size and linger.ms.
+- Producers can compress batches to reduce the required bandwidth, but this might increase latency.
+- The usage of acks=all reduces the performance of producers by a bit; the same goes for idempotence.
+- Brokers won’t decompress batches; this is the task of the consumer.
+- In most cases, brokers don’t require any further fine-tuning.
+- Brokers open file descriptors for every partition.
+- Kafka heavily depends on the operating system, necessitating specific operating system optimizations to maximize its performance.
+- Consumer performance depends mostly on the number of consumers in a consumer group but can be also fine-tuned by setting fetch.max.wait.ms and fetch.min.bytes.